jcorporation/myGPIOd/PROTOCOL.md

 Sets the value of a configured output gpio.
 Valid values are:

-- 0, low, inactive
+- 0, low, inactive, off
-- 1, high, active
+- 1, high, active, on